 Iconic Canadian singer-songwriter Leonard Cohen gave a haunting rendition of the Irish rebel classic "Kevin Barry" during a concert in 1972.

-Cohen introduced the song by speaking of the horrors of war and how it claims the lives of men under the age of 20.
+Cohen introduced the song by speaking of the horrors of war and how it claimed the lives of men under the age of 20.

 "It's not that I wish to burden you here with another war, another care, but there are struggles in different places, and they all amount to the same thing - men of 18 and 19 getting killed," Cohen told the audience.